The Final Straw (TV series): Mega Stack

 The stack is built from cylindrical capsules stood on end, with those in one layer taller than all others, and the diameter varies from one layer to the next.
 The object of this round is to remove as many of the short "cash" capsules as possible within a time limit.
 The clock is initially set at two minutes, but each tall "time" capsule removed will extend it by that same amount.
 In order for a capsule to count, it must be dropped into a vault at the edge of the stage after being removed.

 The team's winnings increase as shown below.

 Once the team reaches each winnings threshold, the clock stops briefly and they must decide whether to end the round and keep their money, or continue playing and attempt to win more.
 If the team either collapses the stack or runs out of time, the round ends and their winnings are reduced by one level.
 If they choose to end the round, they are given a chance to play on unofficially and see if they would have been able to increase their winnings.

 If the round ends with the stack still upright, the host and the team deliberately knock it over.

 A team can win up to $265,000 in a single episode, by winning both their preliminary round and Round 3 and then removing 15 cash capsules from the Mega Stack before time runs out.

 Production

 On April 7, 2022, it was announced that ABC had ordered the series, which premiered on July 10, 2022.
 On May 23, 2022, it was announced that Janelle James would be the host and Peyton Manning would be an executive producer.

+On March 24, 2023, it was reported that the series was canceled after one season.